 Defining Alstrom Syndrome

 Alstrom syndrome is characterized by a progressive loss of both hearing and vision, as well as a form of heart disease which weakens and enlarges a person's heart, referred to as, 'cardiomyopathy.'
 People with the syndrome can experience diabetes type II, as well as short stature.
-The syndrome may cause serious or life-threating medical issues that involve the person's kidneys, liver, lungs, or bladder.
-Some people with Alstrom syndrome experience a skin condition known as, 'Acanthosis nigricans,' that causes their skin, in body folds and creases, to become dark, thick, and velvety.
+The syndrome may cause serious or life-threatening medical issues that involve the person's kidneys, liver, lungs, or bladder.
+Some people with Alstrom syndrome experience a skin condition known as 'Acanthosis nigricans,' which causes their skin, in body folds and creases, to become dark, thick, and velvety.
 The symptoms of Alstrom syndrome can vary in severity; not all persons affected by the syndrome experience all of the features of the disorder.

 Causes of Alstrom Syndrome